 The scheme aims to keep as many workers as possible in employment until the COVID-19 crisis is over.
 Find out more in our Wage Subsidy Scheme blog.

-Our Associate Director of Advisory Alan Hickey spoke to Radio Kerry about the challenges businesses face because of the coronavirus.
+Our Associate Director for Advisory Alan Hickey spoke to Radio Kerry about the challenges businesses face because of the coronavirus.
 You can listen to his interview below, beginning at 28:45.

 Government ramps up response to COVID-19 crisis